 Wirnsberger is leading the Bison through one of the most successful stretches in program history.
-The Bison have won double-figure dual matches for three straight years for the first time in school annals, have back-to-back third-place finishes at the EIWA Championships and the most recent senior class graduated with 43 dual wins, the second-most among any Bison class.
+The Bison have won double-figure dual matches for four straight years for the first time in school annals and had back-to-back third-place finishes at the EIWA Championships in 2015 and 2016.
+The most recent senior class graduated with 49 dual wins, the most among any Bison class.

 The 2014-15 season may have been the best under Wirnsberger's direction.
 The Bison won a school-record 15 dual matches, including 10 in a row at one point, had six EIWA placewinners and four NCAA qualifiers.
 The squad appeared in the USA Today/NWCA Coaches Poll, climbing to as high as 22nd in December.
 Wirnsberger earned EIWA Coach of the Year honors as he led Bucknell to a third-place finish at the conference championships, the best in school history.

 Bucknell followed that historic season with a 12-6 dual record, six EIWA placewinners and a program-record-tying six NCAA qualifiers in 2015-16 and then posted a 12-4 dual record and had six EIWA placewinners and four NCAA qualifiers in 2016-17

-Sixteen different Bison have combined for 34 NCAA Championships berths under Wirnsberger’s guidance, while Andy Rendos and current assistant coach Kevin LeValley each became two-time All-Americans.
+Seventeen different Bison have combined for 38 NCAA Championships berths under Wirnsberger's guidance, while Andy Rendos and current assistant coach Kevin LeValley each became two-time All-Americans.
 Bucknell has finished at least .500 five times and has recorded at least a .500 record against difficult EIWA competition seven times under Wirnsberger.